VarunCodes/CV/README.md

 <a href="#skills">SKILLS</a> |
 <a href="#skills">INTERESTS</a> |
 <a href="#education">EDUCATION</a> |
-<a href="#interests">INTERESTS</a>
+<a href="#interests">INTERESTS</a> |
 <a hred="#networks">NETWORKS</a>
 <br><br>

-Web dev with an interest in all things tech and blockchain related, starting out an exciting journey in Development.
-As a creatively minded and proactive learner, I'm seeking to build something cool and helping people along the way.
+Web dev with an interest in all things tech and blockchain related, beginning an exciting journey in Development.
+As a creatively minded and proactive learner, I'm seeking to build something cool and help people out.

 ## Projects
 | Project | Summary | Technologies | Testing